I’m now 26 years old. I took a long break from writing this blog and I’ve done a lot of thinking. Here begins the state of my mind at 26.

 Although commentary, both positive and negative, is necessary and it often expands awareness and schools of thought surrounding works of art, social media elevates and projects often unnecessary, negative and second-rate criticism.
 That which creates uproar is king, apparently.

-In addition, the absolutely free access to social media lets anyone easily present their opinion with little to know thought or reflection before hand.
+In addition, the absolutely free access to social media lets anyone easily present their opinion with little to no thought or reflection before hand.
 And those thoughts appear in the same channel and often obscure that which is actually fair and meaningful.
 The average inquiring reader may not know better and continues to hold everything they consume against the same scale.

 So what defines this awful thoughtless commentary of today?
 Words of opinion about political and social messages that were not intended by the creator, but invented by the commentator.
 Undeserved and overblown accusations of racism, sexism, or pro-right wing politics.